 Explaining how hygiene is important for chickens, too, can go a long way towards motivating them to be thorough.

-I like to play the “it’s all for the good of the chicks” card as often as I can and spring is a typically time to have chicks on hand for the coming season.
+I like to play the “it’s all for the good of the chicks” card as often as I can.
+Spring is a typically time to have chicks on hand for the coming season.